kailaix/NNFEM.jl/research/Torch/README.md

 You can play with different Matrices, and different neural network hyperparameters.

 ## C++ wrapper:
-You can also plug your customized nerual network model.pt to the C++ FEM code There is an example in cpptorch.cpp
+You can also plug your customized neural network model.pt to the C++ FEM code There is an example in cpptorch.cpp

 * download libtorch